Fort Vancouver/Officer’s Row

 Officer’s Row is located on a lovely, large grassy area with trees, gardens and sidewalks, with plenty of room between the 21 stately Victorian mansions with the standard 2 – 3 floors and perhaps a basement.
 These were built to house the families of soldiers and officers stationed at Vancouver Barracks, over the years when this was an active Army establishment.

-Over the years, time wasn’t kind to these mansions, especially when the army officially moved out and these once proud homes were then referred to as “21 white elephants nose to tail.”
+Over the years, time hasn’t been kind to these mansions, especially when the army officially moved out and these once proud homes were then referred to as “21 white elephants nose to tail.”

 However, they were listed on the National list of Historic places, got a new lease on life, and were renovated and revitalized when funding became available.